narup/mosql/README.md

 # Getting Started

-### 1. Initialize new database export and configure
+### 1. Initialize a new database export and configure
+NOTE: export configuration can be changed later

  ``` $ mosql export init <namespace> ```
 above command will prompt you for more details about the export